 All fees described above were approved by the Audit Committee.
-During the fiscal year ended March 31, 2008, the aggregate non-audit fees billed by PwC for services rendered to our Adviser and any entity controlling, controlled by or under common control with our Adviser that provides ongoing services to us was \$7,500.
+During the fiscal years ended March 31, 2008 and 2009, the aggregate non-audit fees billed by PwC for services rendered to our Adviser and any entity controlling, controlled by or under common control with our Adviser that provides ongoing services to us were \$18,700 and \$22,500, respectively.
 All of these fees were for professional services rendered to our Adviser for audit and tax services.
 The Audit Committee has considered whether, and believes that, the rendering of these services to our Adviser is compatible with maintaining the independent registered public accounting firm's independence.